mila-iqia/babyai/README.md

 teachers manually giving rewards to the agent, or pointing towards specific objects in the game using the mouse.

-The goal of the project is to explore ways in which deep learning can take inspiration from nature (ie: how human babies learn), and to make contributions to the field of reinforcement learning.
+Two of the main goals of the project are to explore ways in which deep learning can take inspiration from human learning (ie: how human babies learn), and to research AI learning with humans in the loop.
 In particular, language learning, as well as teaching agents to complete actions spanning many (eg: hundreds) of time steps, or macro-actions composed of multiple micro-actions, are still open research problems.

-Some possible approaches to be explored in this project include meta-Learning and curriculum learning, the use of intrinsic motivation (curiosity), and the use of pretraining to give agents a small core of built-in knowledge to allow them to learn from human agents.
-With respect to build-in knowledge, Yoshua Bengio believes that the ability for agents to understand pointing gestures in combination with language may be key.
+Some possible approaches to be explored in this project include meta-learning and curriculum learning, the use of intrinsic motivation (curiosity), and the use of pretraining to give agents a small core of built-in knowledge to allow them to learn from human agents.
+With respect to built-in knowledge, Yoshua Bengio believes that the ability for agents to understand pointing gestures in combination with language may be key.